Totchinuko/apiconan.totchinuko.fr/patches/custom.1.5.x.md

 `1.5.9`
 - Color status for accessories used the wrong color, showing red when the item was valid
 - Fixing item rules panel not working properly

+`1.5.10`
+- The weather simulation is now frozen while editing a character, to avoid the rain bug.